Glossary

 What is fixed asset accounting?

-Fixed asset accounting is the process of entering the asset’s purchase cost, periodically depreciating the cost over the asset’s useful life as it declines in value, eventually disposing of the asset and removing it from the books.
+Fixed asset accounting is the process of recording the asset’s purchase cost, periodically depreciating it over the asset’s useful life as it declines in value, and eventually disposing of the asset and removing it from the books.

 What is a fixed asset turnover ratio?

-A fixed asset turnover ratio is an efficiency ratio used to determine how successfully a company generates sales from its fixed assets.
-It is most useful among companies that require a large capital investment to conduct business, like manufacturers.
+A fixed asset turnover ratio is an efficiency ratio that measures how effectively a company generates sales from its fixed assets.
+It is most useful for companies that require a large capital investment to conduct business, such as manufacturers.

 How do you calculate the asset turnover ratio?